 By looking at yourself and your competitors using the SWOT framework, you can uncover opportunities that you can exploit, as well as manage and eliminate threats that could derail your success.

 2. Establishing Your USP

 Establish your USP and position yourself as different from your competitors.
-Identify why customers should buy from you and promote that reason.
+Identify why cus-

 Opportunity Analysis